Archive:People at risk of poverty or social exclusion

 - being able to afford heating to keep the house warm.

-In the EU-28, 7.5 % of the population were severely materially deprived in 2016 (see Figure 6).
-The share of those severely materially deprived varied significantly among EU Member States, ranging from less than 2.0 % in Luxembourg and Sweden (as well as in Iceland and Switzerland) to more than one fifth in Greece and Romania and close to one third in Bulgaria (30.0 %).
-Of all the reporting countries, the highest severe material deprivation rate also reached 30.0 % in the former Yugoslav Republic of Macedonia.
+In the EU-28, 6.6 % of the population were severely materially deprived in 2017 (see Figure 6).
+The share of those severely materially deprived varied significantly among EU Member States, ranging from less than 2.0 % in Luxembourg and Sweden (as well as in Iceland and Switzerland - 2016 data) to more than one fifth in Greece (21.1 %) and one third in Bulgaria (30.0 %).
+Of all the reporting countries, the highest severe material deprivation rate was recorded in Turkey (32.9%).

-In 2016, 36.4 % of the EU-28 population reported difficulties in facing such unexpected expenses (see Figure 7), representing a decrease of 1.1 points compared with 2015.
+In 2017, 33.8 % of the EU-28 population reported difficulties in facing such unexpected expenses (see Figure 7), representing a decrease of 2.6 pp compared with 2016.
 There are considerable variations between EU Member States for this indicator.
-The percentage of people reporting such difficulties in 2016 ranged from less than one quarter in the Netherlands (20.7 %), Austria (20.6 %), Luxembourg (20.4 %), Sweden (19.7 %) and Malta (15.8 %), to more than half in eight Member States, peaking at 60.0 % in Latvia.
-Compared with 2015, the proportion of people reporting difficulties facing unexpected expenses increased the most in Romania (up 3.1 points), Slovakia (1.2 points), Finland (1.0 points), Sweden (0.9 points) and Bulgaria (0.8 points; note that there is a break in series); increases of 1.0 points or more were also observed in Norway and Serbia.
-Most EU Member States reported a decrease in the proportion of the population that reported difficulties in facing unexpected expenses, with this decrease close to or exceeding 4.0 points in Cyprus, the Czech Republic, Poland and Ireland, while in Estonia the proportion was down 5.1 points.
-One Member State stood out from the others for this indicator, as this proportion fell 21.4 points in Hungary, down from 50.8 % in 2016 to 31.5 % in 2017.
+The percentage of people reporting such difficulties in 2017 ranged from less than one quarter in the Netherlands (20.7 %), Austria (20.6 %), Luxembourg (20.4 %), Sweden (19.7 %) and Malta (15.8 %), to more than half in eight Member States, peaking in Latvia (59.9 %).
+Compared with 2016, the proportion of people reporting difficulties facing unexpected expenses fell in all EU Member States except two, namely Estonia (+4.7 %) and Denmark (+0.6 %).
+A decrease in the proportion of the population that reported difficulties in facing unexpected expenses of 4.0 pp or more was observed in Czechia, Slovenia, Malta and the United Kingdom, while in Cyprus the proportion was down 6.5 pp. One Member State stood out from the others for this indicator, as this proportion fell 19.3 pp in Hungary, down from 50.8 % in 2016 to 31.5 % in 2017.
 Also, Iceland and Serbia noticed noteworthy decreases of -6.0 % and -4.2 % respectively.

 Source data for tables and graphs